-The College of Veterinary Medicine is pleased to announce the Excellence in Education (EE) grants program.
-This program will support initiatives designed to improve the effectiveness and/or efficiency of teaching/learning, the quality of the student experience, and/or the quality of educational scholarship (Scholarship of Teaching and Learning) produced at the College of Veterinary Medicine.
+The ISUCVM is pleased to announce the continuation of the Excellence in Education (EE) grants program.
+This program will support initiatives designed to improve the effectiveness and/or efficiency of teaching/learning, the quality of the student experience, and/or the quality of educational scholarship (Scholarship of Teaching and Learning) produced at the ISUCVM.

 Preference will be given to projects that affect a large number of students in the professional program and achieve one or more of the following:

 - Improve effectiveness and/or efficiency of the educational program. (e.g. Achieve similar or greater learning results in less time and/or with fewer resources.)

 - Improve the student experience.
 Without compromising learning outcomes, reduce student stress and anxiety or improve student satisfaction.